data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-from-transactional-CDC.md

 ## Applicability

 This pattern concerns the full scope of loading processes between source systems and (and in) the Staging Layer.
-There is a strong relationship between CDC and the Staging and History Areas.
+There is a strong relationship between CDC and the Staging and Persistent Staging Areas.

 ## Structure